envoyproxy/data-plane-api/docs/root/intro/arch_overview/listeners.rst

 MongoDB :ref:`sniffing <arch_overview_mongo>`, raw :ref:`TCP proxy <arch_overview_tcp_proxy>`,
 etc.).

+Listeners are optionally also configured with some number of :ref:`listener filters
+<arch_overview_listener_filters>`.
+These filters are processed before the network level filters,
+and have the opportunity to manipulate the connection metadata, usually to influence how the connection is processed later filters or clusters.

 Listeners can also be fetched dynamically via the :ref:`listener discovery service (LDS)
 <config_listeners_lds>`.